-The Church Of Christ: Not A Denomination
+The Church of Christ is Not a Denomination

-Joe R. Price
+By Joe R. Price

-The church of Christ is not a denomination within Christendom.
-It was built by Jesus, purchased with His shed blood (Matt.
+The church of Christ is not a denomination within so-called Christendom.
+It was built by Jesus and purchased with His blood (Matt.
 16:18; Acts 20:28).
 It and it alone is the bride of Christ (Eph.
 5:22-32).
 It is the kingdom of Christ (Matt.
-16:18-19; Mk.
-9:1; Col. 1:13; Rev. 1:9).
+16:18-19; Mark 9:1; Col. 1:13; Rev. 1:9).
 Under another figure, the church of Christ is the house of God, His temple in which His people worship and serve Him (Eph.
 2:19-22; 1 Pet.
 2:5).

-(1) Christ never taught denominationalism.
+(1) Christ did not teach denominationalism.
 It is the division of believers along doctrinal and organizational lines.
-Christ condemns such division (Jno.
-17:20-21; 1 Cor.
+Christ condemns such division by praying for unity among believers based on truth (John 17:20-21; 1 Cor.
 1:10; Eph.
 4:1-6).

-(3) Jesus said we must give up all things in order to follow Him (Matt.
-10:34-39; Lk.
-9:23; 14:25-35).
+(3) Jesus said to follow Him, we must deny ourselves and put His will first before everything else (Matt.
+10:34-39; Luke 9:23; 14:25-35).
 Are you ready to do that?